Adding Alt Text

 What Makes Good Alt Text?

-- Concise and Informative: Alt text should briefly describe the content or function of the image.
+- Concise and Informative: Alt text should provide a brief description of the image’s content or function.

 - Avoid Redundancy: Don’t repeat information already provided in the surrounding text.

-- Focus on Purpose: Think about why the image is included and what information is essential for the student to understand.
+- Focus on Purpose: Consider why the image is included and what information is essential for the student to grasp.

 How to Create Effective Alt Text